IMMUNIZATION FORM DOMESTIC STUDENTS ONLY 2026

 1. Click ‘Get Form’ to open it in the editor.

 2. Begin by entering your full name, including last, first, and middle initial.
-Fill in your birthday and gender accurately.
+Ensure that you also provide your student ID number (E#) for identification.

-3. Indicate the term you are entering Eastern Illinois University by selecting the appropriate semester and year.
+4. Indicate your gender and the term you are entering Eastern Illinois University by filling in the respective fields.

-5. For 'Recommended Immunizations', fill in the dates for any additional vaccines you have received such as COVID-19 or Hepatitis A/B.
+6. For 'Recommended Immunizations', provide dates for any additional vaccines such as COVID-19 or Hepatitis.
+If applicable, include the date of Chickenpox disease.

-6. Ensure that a health care provider signs and dates the form, verifying that all immunizations were administered.
+7. Ensure that a health care provider signs and dates the form at the bottom to verify your immunization records.

 See more IMMUNIZATION FORM DOMESTIC STUDENTS ONLY versions